sentomking-hue/pycrtm/README.md

 Usage:
 ```
-setup_pycrtm.py [-h] --install INSTALL --rtpath RTPATH --jproc JPROC [--arch ARCH] [--inplace]
+usage: setup_pycrtm.py [-h] --install INSTALL --repos RTPATH --coef COEF
+                       --ncpath NCPATH --h5path H5PATH --jproc JPROC
+                       [--arch ARCH] [--inplace]

-setup_pycrtm.py: error: the following arguments are required: --install, --rtpath, --jproc
+the following arguments are required: --install, --repos, --coef, --ncpath, --h5path, --jproc
 ```

 ### Required:
-* `--install` -  Path where you want to install CRTM and coefficient files
+* `--install` -  Install path to crtm library or where the user would like the crtm install directory (e.g., /home/user/ if you want crtm_v2.4.0 to install in /home/user/crtm_v2.4.0)
-*  `--rtpath`  -  Directory where the CRTM tarball from EMC ftp site will be cached/downloaded if not present.
+*  --repos`   -  Path to CRTM git checkout (e.g. REL-2.4.0)
+*  --coef`    -  Path where the crtm coefficients are stored under subdirectory crtm_coef_pycrtm
+*  --ncpath   -  Path to netcdf library (root path e.g. /usr/local/Cellar/netcdf/4.7.4_1, where lib and include are subdirectories underneath)
+*  --h5path   -  Path to hdf5 library (root path e.g. /usr/local/Cellar/hdf5/1.12.0_1,, where lib and include are subdirectories underneath)
 * `--jproc`   -  The number of threads to pass compiler

 ### Optional:
-* `--arch` select compiler/environment gfortran (gcc) and ifort (intel) have been tested.
+* `--arch` select compiler/environment gfortran (gcc), ifort (intel) have been tested along with openmp enabled equiavalents (gfortran-openmp, ifort-openmp).
+Default gfortran-openmp
-* `--inplace` this will skip the building of CRTM, but instead just compile pycrtm interface and link to CRTM library specified in `RTPATH`.
+* `--inplace` this will skip the building of CRTM, but instead just compile pycrtm interface and link to the install path (e.g.,--install /home/user/, if you have previously installed to /home/user/crtm_v2.4.0)`.

-In addition to installing CRTM this script will patch the source fix some in in/out structures that cause gfortran to fail (gfortran.patch), and will re-organize some null pointers to make the k-matrix thread safe for OpenMP (kmatrix.patch).

-Example to install CRTM in this directory under a subdirectory `lib/`:
+Example to install CRTM in this directory under a subdirectory under the CRTM git checkout, and place the coefficients in this diectory`:
 ```
-./setup_pycrtm.py  --install $PWD/lib/ --rtpath $PWD/lib/ --jproc 1
+./setup_pycrtm.py  --install $PWD/../REL-2.4.0/ --rtpath $PWD/../REL-2.4.0 --jproc 1 --coef $PWD --ncpath /usr/local/Cellar/netcdf/4.7.4_1 --h5path /usr/local/Cellar/hdf5/1.12.0_1 --arch gfortran-openmp
 ```
 Once completed: